bibliomundi/client-side-api/README.md

 #About the API
-We are Bibliomundi, a ebook distributor and have made this api with the purpose of integrating our ebooks with your store´s platform.
-In order to commercialize our ebooks at your store it does require knowledge of programing.
+We are Bibliomundi, an ebook distributor and have made this api with the purpose of integrating our ebooks with your store's platform.
+In order to commercialize our ebooks at your store, it does require knowledge of programing.
 OBS: This API requires knowledge of PHP coding.
 In case you work with other coding standards, we have published the complete webservice which may be accessed through this <a href="https://drive.google.com/file/d/0BzwFNhJ9FBNwS0JCSzA3cXFPYUk/view">link</a>.

 # Requirements
 - <a href="http://php.net/manual/en/book.curl.php" target="blank">cURL</a>
-- <a href="http://php.net/" target="blank">PHP 5.5</a>
+- <a href="http://php.net/" target="blank">PHP >= 5.6</a>
 - Knowledge of <a href="http://www.editeur.org/83/Overview/" target="blank">Onix</a>
 - Key and Secret.
 If you do not possess these credentials, please contact us at contato@bibliomundi.com.br.